 Total hip arthroplasty (THA) surgery is one of the most successful surgeries, with over 95% survivorship at 10-years’ follow-up and with positive clinical outcomes.
+Robotics and computer-assisted navigation have been developed to increase the accuracy of hip implant placement and improve long-term outcomes of total hip arthroplasty (THA).
+These technologies have shown significant improvements in implant positioning when compared to conventional techniques.

 In order to prevent femoral osteolysis, a hip replacement requires a strong and complete osseointegration.
 Over the last decade, new surgical tools have gained access to the operating room, including computer navigation and robotic assistance.
 Robotic and computer assisted technologies have shown significant improvements in implant positioning when compared to older techniques.The first active robotic system designed to be used in orthopedic procedures was based on a traditional computer-aided design/computer-aided manufacturing system – Robodoc.